 Hi Terrill,

-I have a Ad-Free PDF available for purchase here that may help! 🙂 https://shop.easycrochet.com/collections/hats-ear-warmers/products/chained-earwarmer-pdf-crochet-pattern-digital-download
+I have an Ad-Free PDF available for purchase here that may help! 🙂

 Happy Crocheting!